MystenLabs/sui/external-crates/move/documentation/book/src/constants.md

 Constants are a way of giving a name to shared, static values inside of a `module`.

-The constant's must be known at compilation.
+The constant's value must be known at compilation.
 The constant's value is stored in the compiled module.
 And each time the constant is used, a new copy of that value is made.

 ## Declaration